'Toy-like' drone that crashed in South Korea came from North - media

 North Korea fired more than 100 artillery rounds into South Korean waters as part of a drill on Monday, prompting the South to fire back.
 The exercise appeared to be more sabre-rattling by Pyongyang rather than the start of a military standoff.

-South Korean military officials said they were also investigating a similar drone found in a border city late last month.

-A defence ministry official told a briefing that North Korean-style writing was inscribed on the battery of that drone and its flight route was set up to return north.
-But it had not yet concluded that the drone was sent by North Korea as investigations proceeded.

-Images of Monday's crashed drone showed the wreckage of a small, light-blue aircraft bearing similar paintwork and markings to North Korean drones displayed in a Pyongyang parade last year.
+Images of the crashed drone showed the wreckage of a small, light-blue aircraft bearing similar paintwork and markings to North Korean drones displayed in a Pyongyang parade last year.

 Those drones were larger aircraft modified to crash into pre-determined targets, but are not believed to be capable of air strikes or long-range surveillance flights.